ncatlab/nlab-content/pages/6/5/7/3/3756/content.md

 [[David Roberts]]: That is correct.

-Since this loop is degenerate, we may or may not have (depending on convention?), parallel identity arrows running between each vertex.
+[[Eric]]: Since this loop is degenerate, we may or may not have (depending on convention?), parallel identity arrows running between each vertex.

 If there are hidden identity morphisms, then to say the triangle commutes is to say $e = 1_X$.

 [[David Roberts]]: No: the above version $e^3 = id$ is correct.

-Here is a degenerate triangle:
+[[Eric]]: Here is a degenerate triangle:

 $$\array{
 X & \stackrel{e}{\to} & X \\